Rolex Precision 9ct 1937 Art-Deco

 Though not officially referred to by Rolex as the ‘Tank’, there is little doubt this model was produced in response to the success of the Cartier Tank model, released in 1919.
 This was so called, because the outline of the watch case somewhat resembles the aerial view of the WW1 military tank.
 Prior to this, all watches were round, reflecting the shape of the movement.
 However, during the 1920s and ’30s, rectangular case design watches became hugely fashionable, which is why now perhaps, we loosely associate these designs with our Grandfather’s watch.

 Finding good examples of any pre-WW2 Rolex has become increasingly hard over the past 10 years, however finding an example of this design is very difficult.
 Most are in the hands of collectors and seldom come to the market.

-Here we have a beautiful Rolex with an incredible art-deco case which is in beautiful, previously restored condition.
-Not only is this watch in incredible condition, it also carries the very high grade, 17 Jewel hand-wound movement which is running perfectly.
-This watch is perfectly proportioned with the wonderful mixed hour indices and subsidiary seconds dial.
+Here we have a beautiful Rolex with an incredible rectangular art-deco case which is in beautiful, previously restored condition.
+Not only is this watch in incredible condition, it also carries the very high grade, 17 jewel hand-wound movement which is running perfectly.
+This watch is perfectly proportioned and carries a wonderful mix of hour indices and numerals, along with a subsidiary seconds dial at 6.

-This dial is simply signed with the famous Rolex coronet with ‘Rolex Precision’ underneath at 12 and ‘Swiss’ at the very bottom of the dial below 6.
+This dial is simply signed with the famous Rolex coronet with ‘Rolex Precision’ underneath at 12 and ‘Swiss’ at the very bottom, below 6.

 This dial has been previously restored to a very high standard and remains in stunning condition.